Travel Nursing FAQ

 Will I get the worst assignments?

-This depends on what kind of patients you prefer.
 Many facilities tend to give travel nurses the “easier” patients and leave the sickest to the staff nurses, especially for acute patients.
 Why?
 It takes time for a charge nurse to get to know you and learn what you can handle.
 You’ll also usually be the first to float.
 If you dislike that, then you may not enjoy your assignment.

 Read more: Are Travel Nurses Treated Unfairly?

 If an assignment is cut short due to low census, do I get full pay?